passionlim/intensive/Script_HW_5th_week_5th_day.md

 - His old memories came into his mind.
 - Vicious old memory during the project came into my mind.

+have huge expectations for + (noun)
+- I had huge expectations for my salary increse this year, but the salary was not enough to satisfy me.

+ask (sb) out [on a date]
+- I tried to ask her out but I failed.

+has had / have had
+- I haven't had any chances to get a job.
+- I have had a profound effort on archiving my English improvement.

 ## Summer vacation on a beach ( revised)